 What haven’t you gotten used to yet in Canada?

-I’d love to know how skate like a true Canadian!
-Obviously, winter sports are very new to me and I’m still not used to all these hockey, ski, and snow rackets things.
+I’d love to know how to skate like a true Canadian!
+Obviously, winter sports are very new to me and I’m still not used to all these hockey, skiing, and snow rackets things.

 Did immigrating to Canada match your expectations?

-But it is also true that immigrating is also a way of running away… That said I have expectation for myself, no matter where I am in this world.
+But it is also true that immigration is also a way of running away… That said I have expectations for myself, no matter where I am in this world.

 Do you find life expensive in Canada compared to your home country?

 Yes, Canada is super expensive compared to Morocco.
-Food (especially meat and fish, which I love) are way more expensive.
+Food (especially meat and fish, which I love) is way more expensive.

 Will you apply for Canadian citizenship?